rll/deepul/homeworks/hw3/README.md

 You will submit the notebook to Gradescope after completing the homework.
 Open it on Colab by clicking on the file, and then "Open in Colab" at the top.
 **Submit a PDF version of the notebook to the code (Print -> Preview -> Save) on Gradescope in the assignment with (code)**
 * `hw3_latex` :  Contains LaTeX files and figures needed to generate your PDF submission to Gradescope.
-Copy the images saved from the notebook into the `figures/` folder.
+Copy the images saved from the notebook into the `figures/` folder and fill out the test losses.
 **Submit the Latex PDF in the assignment with (PDF)**

 You can open the notebook in Google Colab to get access to a free GPU, or you can link Colab to a local runtime to run it on your own GPU.